laruence/yaconf/README.md

 ### Introduction

-Yaconf is a configurations container, it parses ini files, and store the result in PHP when PHP is started.
+Yaconf is a configurations container, it parses ini files, store the result in PHP when PHP is started and the configurations live in the whole PHP lifecycle, which makes it very fast.

 ### Features
 - Fast, Light